vcs-python/libvcs/docs/contributing/workflow.md

 ## Releasing

-Since this software used in production projects, we don't want to release breaking changes.
+Since this software is used in production projects, we don't want to release breaking changes.

 Choose what the next version is.
 Assuming it's version 0.9.0, it could be: